dnamisstriving5/Projects/Tiki E-Commerce/README.md

 **I, Some main discoveries in SQL**
 ***Note**:
-- I deleted "Cây cảnh", "Bàn ghế các loại" and "Kính Hiển Vi" because they are not included in shoe products.
+- I deleted "Cây cảnh", "Bàn ghế các loại" and "Kính Hiển Vi" because they are not included in shoe categories.
 - "Root" is plastic sandals
 -  I still have some ideas about favourite_count column but somehow the dataset I use in kaggle has nothing.